|

 relocating its headquarters or expanding its office

+capacity.
 Co-Signer - A person who

 signs a promissory note along with the borrower.
 A